-Facebook to make jobs, credit ads searchable
+Facebook to make jobs, credit ads searchable for US users

 Civil rights groups are concerned that the secretive, proprietary algorithms that govern how the company steers ads— even when not consciously targeting specific groups — could still be discriminatory.

-“I wish we could see into the black box,” said Sherwin.
+“I wish we could see into the black box,” Sherwin said.

 Facebook still faces a U.S. Department of Housing and Urban Development complaint over housing ad-targeting and delivery.
 Murphy, the auditor, said she thinks the company understands it’s “going to have to look at the algorithms” behind them.